Murdalay/bem-core/common.docs/reference/reference.en.md

 applyNext(expressions)
 ```

-where `expressions` is a list of expressions which are modifying the context (variables hash or a string that means a mode assignment).
+where `expressions` is a list of expressions which modify the context (variables hash or a string that means a mode assignment).
 This list can be empty.
 It's similar to the block `expressions` of the [`apply` construction](#apply).

 When `applyNext` is called the following steps will be done: